 - Supernatural Gold Eyes

-- Unreliable Narrator: When Helel states the events of how he fell and how Humans Are Flawed, Metatron immediately calls him out, pointing out that he and the original Grigori were in the fact the ones who taught humanity expressly against God's commands to not interfere and that he had in been fact subtly manipulating them into destroying themselves just to prove himself right.
+- Unreliable Narrator: When Helel states the events of how he fell and how Humans Are Flawed, Metatron immediately calls him out, pointing out he and the original Grigori were in the fact the ones who taught humanity expressly against God's commands to not interfere and that Helel had been subtly manipulating them into destroying themselves just to prove himself right.

-- Worthy Opponent: It's implied that he considered Satan to be this, considering that he took his name as a title as a way of honouring his predecessor.
+- Worthy Opponent: It's implied he considered Satan to be this, seeing as Lucifer used Satan's name as a title as a way of honouring his predecessor.

-ReaperAnother Aspect of Death, it serves as the Guardian of Death and is the Harvester of Souls
+ReaperAnother aspect of Death, it serves as the Guardian of Death and the Harvester of Souls.

-- Anthropomorphic Personification: Of Death, like Thanatos.
-The difference is that Reaper is the Harvester and Guardian of the dead, while Thanatos is the hatred of life and urge to kill.
+- Anthropomorphic Personification: An aspect of Death much like Thanatos.
+Reaper in particular is the Harvester and Guardian of the dead.

 - Bandaged Face: Bloody bandages at that!